 Depending on the type of secure file transfer protocol you intend to use, you may need to configure your server to accept traffic over different ports.
 Below, we provide an overview of the commonly used control and data ports for FTP and FTP over TLS/SSL (commonly known as FTPS) connections.

-Types of FTP/FTPS Connections
+Types of FTPS and FTP Connections

 The Control Connection